A Quick Guide To SwiftUI Modifiers

 A custom SwiftUI view modifier is a way to encapsulate a set of view modifiers that you want to reuse across multiple views in your SwiftUI app.
 This helps eliminate duplication and enhances the readability of your cod

-Certainly, let’s start with our SwiftUI view containing two text views with some styling applied.
+Certainly, let’s start with our SwiftUI view modifier containing two text views with some styling applied.

 Fig 5.
 Text Modifiers integrated using SwiftUI